SAP-samples/teched2023-AD267/README.md

 ### The Clean Core Strategy
 SAP advocates keeping your Core Clean by using the various Extensibility Options given below in the diagram.
-We shall make use of Developer Extensibility and Side-by-Side extensibility and show how easy it is to communicate between both worlds in this hands-on exercise.
+We shall make use of Developer Extensibility and Side-by-Side extensibility and show you how easy it is to communicate between both worlds in this hands-on exercise.

 ![](images/CleanCore.png)